 - Private clients

-- Collins and Turner with Temple and Stockwell
+- Collins and Turner in association with Temple and Stockwell

 - Partridge and Partners